 - MFFM initiated a partnership with SASWCD in winter 2015-16.
-Together the two organizations supported the Houlton Community Market’s first season with a SNAP and nutrition incentive program.
+Together the two organizations continue to support the Houlton Community Market with SNAP, WIC and a nutrition incentive program.

 - MFFM works with the DACF to promote farmers’ markets and related projects.

 Sunrise County Economic Council (Washington County)